 You may have read some stories about the proposed Online Safety Bill which is rumored to contain restrictions on VPN use, but this is very unlikely to pass.
 As of today, you can use VPNs freely in the UK.

 There are a few reasons you might want a UK VPN.
 Firstly, if you're in the UK, you're probably aware that our government can be a little nosy to say the least.
 If you want to keep your search history and online activity private, a VPN is an essential tool.

 Other Brits might just want to have access to overseas streaming media.
 While we've got iPlayer and the UK library on Netflix, having a VPN can give you access to the world's media, including foreign Netflix and even services like Hulu if you've got a subscription.

 Finally, if you're abroad, you might want to hop onto iPlayer, but you'll find that you'll be unable to access it. iPlayer also has some of the strictest VPN blocking tech in the streaming industry, so only the best can bypass this and get you watching abroad.
 Thankfully, every VPN on this list can do that for you.
 Now you just have to pick which one to go with.

 Can I get a free UK VPN?

-Free VPNs can be double-edged swords – while they can offer some of the benefits of a paid-for VPN, they're never the whole package.
+Free services can be double-edged swords – while they can offer some of the benefits of a paid-for VPN, they're never the whole package.

 While useful for very infrequent use, they're no good for streaming and torrenting, and you'll soon find yourself on the hunt for the best UK VPN – even if it'll cost you a couple of quid a month.